Back Home Next

 You are very nice.
 I am thinking of sending you a little gift.

 Unless the gift is very little, it would be better if you didn't.
-I am making less than $30,000 as of this writing, and I can't afford to send gifts in return.
+I am making less than $20,000 as of this writing, and I can't afford to send gifts in return.
 That being the case, accepting gifts from my customers makes me feel uneasy.
 If anything, I should be giving gifts, not the other way around!

 A customer once sent me a gift of fruit preserves along with her check.
 I found out that the box was from her before I knew what was in it.
 I sent her a message saying, "Why did you send your check in a box?
 The line at the post office is very long!
 It will take me 30-40 minutes to pick up the box!"
-Then, when I opened the box and found the gift, I was mortified that I had said those things to her.
+Then, when I opened the box and found the gift, I was mortified that I had said those things.
 After that, nothing I said was enough to heal her hurt feelings.
 For this reason and others, I would prefer to keep things on a professional level with my customers.

 NOTE: A large section of the FAQ page was removed from this spot and turned into its own article, "Bead Types".